ipogodin/iamnotatrojan/README.md

 ### Ensure you have installed python
 go to [official python page](https://www.python.org/downloads/) and install python

-### Clone / download this repo
+### Clone / download this repo + requirements.txt
-clone download this repo
+- clone download this repo
+- run `pip install -r requirements.txt`

 ### Use the correct running procedure